Attention Sink in Transformers: A Survey on Utilization, Interpretation, and Mitigation: Abstract

 \section{Abstract}

 As the foundational architecture of modern machine learning, Transformers have driven remarkable progress across diverse AI domains.
 Despite their transformative impact, a persistent challenge across various Transformers is \textit{\textbf{Attention Sink (AS)}}, in which a disproportionate amount of attention is focused on a small subset of specific yet uninformative tokens.
 AS complicates interpretability, significantly affecting the training and inference dynamics, and exacerbates issues such as hallucinations.
 In recent years, substantial research has been dedicated to understanding and harnessing AS.
 However, a comprehensive survey that systematically consolidates AS-related research and offers guidance for future advancements remains lacking.
 To address this gap, we present \textit{\textbf{the first survey on AS}}, structured around three key dimensions that define the current research landscape: \textit{\textbf{Fundamental Utilization}}, \textit{\textbf{Mechanistic Interpretation}}, and \textit{\textbf{Strategic Mitigation}}.
-Our work provides a pivotal contribution by clarifying key concepts and guiding researchers through the evolution and trends of the field.
-We envision this survey as a definitive resource, empowering researchers and practitioners to effectively manage AS within the current Transformer paradigm, while simultaneously inspiring innovative advancements for the next generation of Transformers.

-Our GitHub repository organizes the papers featured in this survey and will be continuously updated to include the latest advancements in AS-related research.
+Our work makes a pivotal contribution by highlighting the key concepts and main trends in the field, guiding researchers through the evolution of AS-related studies.
+We envision this survey as a valuable resource, empowering researchers to effectively manage AS within the current Transformer paradigm, while simultaneously inspiring innovative advancements for the next generation of Transformers.
+Our GitHub repository organizes the papers featured in this survey and will be continuously updated to include the latest advancements.

 \github{} \textbf{GitHub}: \MYhref{https://github.com/ZunhaiSu/Awesome-Attention-Sink}{\textit{\textbf{https://github.com/ZunhaiSu/Awesome-Attention-Sink}}}